chunky-dev/docs/ChunkyDocs/docs/plugins/plugin_list.md

     Plugins which have not yet been updated to support the new `addRenderer` API feature (such as the <a href="https://github.com/llbit/Chunky-AOPlugin" target="_blank">Ambient Occlusion Plugin</a> and <a href="https://github.com/llbit/Chunky-DepthPlugin" target="_blank">Depth Buffer Plugin</a>) are still supported and are added with the name of <samp style="font-size: 1em;">PluginRenderer</samp>.

+## Debug Plugin

+<a href="https://github.com/ThatRedox" target="_blank">:material-account: ThatRedox</a> &middot; <a href="https://github.com/ThatRedox/chunky-debug" target="_blank">:material-github: GitHub Repository</a>

+!!! warning "WIP"
+    This plugin has no releases and must be built from source.

+This plugin adds tools to help developers debug Chunky.

 ## Denoising Plugin